 This project will design and develop a water center for the Rio Grande Basin at Adams State University's (ASU) Salazar Rio Grande del Norte Center (Salazar Center).
-It will work with faculty and community experts to offer water education for students within ASU's curriculum and to engage the university and San Luis Valley community in order to "grow the next generation of water leaders" and broaden public awareness of water concerns and conservation efforts.
+It will work with faculty and community experts to offer water education for students at ASU, engaging the university and San Luis Valley community to provide academic avenues, potential research projects, and experiential learning opportunities in order to "grow the next generation of water leaders."
+It aims to offer applied learning experiences in the many complex and interrelated aspects of water concerns and the community-based problem solving needed to address them and secure water resources for the future.